jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-input-output.md

 Access Controling System Aspects,
 2008-09-21

+`<< broader view >>`

-When you access control the system aspects of a parameter, might this have implications for acces control of the object’s command?
+When you access control the system aspects of a parameter, might this have implications for access control of the object’s command?

 When you show a command inside an object, how might you see, that the command outputs the object or if the command uses the object?